Spike Video Game Awards

 The Spike Video Game Awards (in short VGAs, known as the VGX for the final show) was an annual award show hosted by American television network Spike from 2003 that recognized the best computer and video games of the year.
 Produced by GameTrailers TV's Geoff Keighley, the show featured preview trailers for upcoming games, live music performances and appearances by popular performers in music, movies, and television.

 The VGAs was held at various locations in Los Angeles and Santa Monica, California as well as Las Vegas, Nevada.
 Spike's only Video Game Hall of Fame award, given to The Legend of Zelda, was awarded at the 2011 awards show.

 On November 15, 2013, Spike announced a new format under the name VGX, calling it "The next generation of the VGAs".
 The last award show, carrying this name, aired on December 7.
 Changes from the previous format included "in-depth extended demos of the next generation of games and interactive one-on-one interviews and panels in an intimate studio setting."

-In November 10, 2014, Keighley announced a new awards show, the Game Awards, dropping the support from Spike.
+On November 10, 2014, Keighley announced a new awards show, The Game Awards, dropping the support from Spike.